Alejandro D. Aclan: Auxiliary Bishop of Los Angeles

 As auxiliary bishop, Aclan was appointed episcopal vicar for the San Fernando Pastoral Region on May 16, 2019.
-On April 2, 2021, Aclan attended a prayer vigil at Incarnation Church in Glendale, California to support Asian women across the United States who had been victims of hate crime attacks.
+On April 2, 2021, Aclan attended a prayer vigil at Incarnation Church in Glendale, California, to support Asian women across the United States who had been victims of hate crime attacks.

+On August 20, 2022, Aclan suffered a stroke and was hospitalized.
+By December, he had returned home to recover, with Auxiliary Bishop Gerald Wilkerson appointed as interim episcopal vicar for San Fernando during Aclan's recovery.
+In July 2023, the archdiocese announced that Auxiliary Bishop Albert Bahhuth would permanently replace Aclan as episcopal vicar as his recovery from the stroke continued.